iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.27/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.onemedical.android 5 reviews"/>
 </p>

+> Easy to see past and upcoming appointments, schedule in visits and, best of all, the video visits are immediately available for urgent or late night concerns.<br> :date: __2021-06-05 17:28:09__

 > Really convenient health care<br> :date: __2021-05-25 17:42:23__

 > Great service and the app is improving all the time, thank you<br> :date: __2021-05-25 05:00:31__